Nixhekoo/NTR-Nixhekoo-s-Terminal-Raycaster-/README.md

 - THE GAME IS WINDOWS ONLY!
 - Download the [NTR Release 1.40.exe](https://github.com/Nixhekoo/NTR-NixhekoosTerminalRaycaster_CPP/raw/main/NTR%20Release%201.40.exe)
 - If the browser blocks the download for suspicion of a Virus, click "Download Anyways" *(This is because you are downloading Standalone Executable File)*
-- *(If Windows Defender blocks the file, click "More Information" and "Run Anyways")*
+- *(If While trying to run the game Windows Defender blocks the file, click "More Information" and "Run Anyways") (If Windows Antivirus blcoks the file, disable antivirus or allow the file to be downloaded)*
 - Place the Game anywhere you want
 - Play and Enjoy!